 For seniors who are interested in fulfilling their capstone project requirement in a new way, this course will be offered to all graduating students as a six-credit, two-semester, year-long guided workshop in preparing springboard projects, an alternative to the traditional capstone or honors thesis.
-Students will design and create springboard projects, which will be launched at graduation (and eligible for Capstone Reimagined Awards).
+Students will design and create springboard projects that combine traditional research papers with elements of public scholarship.

 The Springboard Experience, as a course and as a project:

 - Builds on a student’s earlier work and displays and reflects that work.

 - Proposes new directions, asks unanswered questions, poses unresolved dilemmas.
 In response to these challenges, the Springboard Project proposes specific research and learning pathways, providing a plan with clear goals and defined next steps

 - Includes personal reflection, uniting the affective and the cognitive elements of research.

 - Includes multimedia facets, utilizing appropriate tools and presentation techniques to present extra-textual resources.

 - Is presented to, and open to the interaction of, a wide public audience.
 It is a multidirectional communication.

 But to really get a sense of how we hope things will work, check the FAQ page.